SESYNC-ci/syllabi/docs/_posts/2017-04-26-python-gis.md

 1. The lesson is tested on Chrome and Firefox, use IE or Safari at your own risk.
 1. Check your access to to [WinAnalytics](https://base.sesync.org/projects/documentation/wiki/Winanalytics) if you have not used this server before.
-1. Install Anaconda with the 32 bit version of Python 2.7.
+1. Install Anaconda for Python 2.7 (on Windows, use the 32-bit version).
 Anaconda should peacefully coexist with any Python distribution you have already installed.
 Even though it is not possible to use ArcPy from **Mac OS**, everyone should still choose the appropriate installer from the table below.

 | Operating System | Anaconda Installer                                                    |
 |------------------+-----------------------------------------------------------------------|